dimasqramadhani/dokumentasi-latihan-javascript/javascript-template-literal/README.md

 2. Comment `ctrl + /` one of the practice code in JavaScript file if you want to showing each practice in browser.
 3. I already signed it each practice with comment so you can see easily know part of the code, then open the HTML file in a web browser.

+## **Summary**

+This practice helps in understanding how to efficiently extract data from objects using template literal in JavaScript.
+Happy coding!

 ## **Author**
 Dimasqi Ramadhani